javascript-tutorial/en.javascript.info/9-regular-expressions/17-regexp-methods/article.md

 You can see that in the example above: only the first `"-"` is replaced by `":"`.

-To find all dashes, we need to use not the string `"-"`, but a regexp `pattern:/-/g`, with an obligatory `g` flag:
+To find all dashes, we need to use not the string `"-"`, but a regexp `pattern:/-/g`, with an obligatory `pattern:g` flag:

 ```js run
 // replace all dashes by a colon
 alert( '12-34-56'.replace( *!*/-/g*/!*, ":" ) )  // 12:34:56
 ```

 The second argument is a replacement string.
-We can use special characters in it:
+We can use special character in it:

 | Symbol | Inserts |
 |--------|--------|